 It may sound boring but really take care of the lensball as you need to keep in mind although sturdy its still made from crystal.
 So you want to always keep it safe in its bag when not in use (preferably inside the box or similar) and keep it clean by using the microfiber bag to polish the lensball.
 Also keep it away from direct sunlight for long periods of time as that can cause a small burn or even potentially a fire!

 As we mentioned earlier there’s a lot of people on social media sharing which in itself can be a great way to connect with other photographers.
 You may be able to find other photographers around your area in the UK and get out and about.
 If you are part of a group of photographers or even have a photographer friend introduce the lensball and head out for a shoot together!
 In that environment often great learning can occur as photographers with different strengths can share their thoughts on techniques and settings such as some of those we’ve discussed in this article already.

 We hope you’ve enjoyed these tips from the Refractique UK team.
-As mentioned we will follow up from time to time from now on.

 We appreciate all the interest in our enjoyable, niche product and appreciate your support of our local small UK business!
 Enjoy the lensball photography!